DeEnabler/winbig/docs/supabase-betting-implementation.md

 Your betting system now writes all bets to Supabase!
 When users place bets, they are stored in a `bets` table with comprehensive tracking and real-time updates.

+**🔄 Recent Update**: The system now uses **wallet addresses** as user identifiers instead of mock user IDs.
+This provides better tracking and links bets directly to the user's wallet.

 ## 🔄 Data Flow

 ```